Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Calibration Results

-For each calibration iteration, the system is first simulated at the current parameter values to generate a trajectory $\{\bm{x}_t\}_{t=1}^T$ with $T = 10^7$ time steps at $\Delta t = 0.01$ (the decorrelation time is $\sim 1$).
-As for the scalar case, we compute the Jacobian $S=\partial\langle\bm{\mathcal{A}}\rangle/\partial\bm{\theta}$ from a single unperturbed trajectory using GFDT.
-Because the stationary density is not available in closed form, we compare (i) KGMM‑based score estimates, (ii) Gaussian closure, and (iii) a finite‑difference (FD) baseline computed by re‑simulating perturbed parameters (Fig.~\ref{fig:triad_calib}).
+\textbf{Simulation and calibration.} For each calibration iteration, the system is integrated at the current parameter values to generate a trajectory of $T = 10^7$ time steps at $\Delta t = 0.01$.
+The decorrelation time of the slow oscillator is approximately $1/d_u = 5$ model time units, so the trajectory contains roughly $2 \times 10^4$ effectively independent slow-mode samples.
+Because the stationary density is not available in closed form for this three-dimensional system, we compare three Jacobian constructions: (i) DSM-based score estimates (via KGMM), (ii) a quasi-Gaussian closure, and (iii) a finite-difference baseline computed by re-simulating at perturbed parameter values.
+Full numerical details are given in App.~\ref{app:triad_details}.

+\textbf{Results.} Figure~\ref{fig:triad_calib} shows the calibration trajectories.
+The left panel tracks the mismatch norm, and the right panels show the normalized observable deviations and parameter errors.
+The DSM-based Jacobians steer the iteration to the correct parameters and target statistics, closely tracking the finite-difference reference: both the mismatch norm and the normalized deviations converge rapidly to zero.
+The quasi-Gaussian closure shows systematic errors, particularly in the $\tau$-related moments ($\tau^2$, $u_1\tau$, $u_2\tau$), where the multiplicative noise generates non-Gaussian correlations that the closure cannot capture.

-Table~\ref{tab:S_triad} compiles the corresponding Jacobians obtained for the initial parameter guesses.
-Agreement between KGMM and FD is excellent across all entries, while the Gaussian closure departs markedly—most notably in the columns associated with $\sigma_3$ and $d_{\tau}$, where non‑Gaussian effects are strongest.
+Table~\ref{tab:S_triad} compiles the sensitivity matrices computed at the initial parameter guess.
+Each row is an observable, each column a parameter direction, and each block corresponds to one of the three Jacobian methods.
+Agreement between DSM (KGMM) and finite differences is excellent across all entries.
+The quasi-Gaussian closure departs markedly in the columns associated with $\sigma_3$ and $d_{\tau}$, which are the parameters most directly coupled to the non-Gaussian, multiplicative-noise structure of the $\tau$ equation.

-Overall, these two case studies demonstrate that the GFDT, when paired with a high‑quality score estimator such as KGMM, provides accurate parameter Jacobians for both additive and multiplicative noise systems, and thereby enables efficient, simulation‑free statistical calibration from a single unperturbed run.
-The close agreement with finite differences in both models, together with the successful recovery of the true parameters from biased initial guesses, validates the end‑to‑end approach presented in this work.
+Together, these first two case studies demonstrate that the GFDT, when paired with an accurate score estimator such as KGMM, provides reliable parameter Jacobians for both additive and multiplicative noise systems.
+The close agreement with finite differences in both models, together with the successful recovery of the true parameters from biased initial guesses, validates the end-to-end calibration approach.
+We now turn to a substantially more challenging setting where the calibration target is statistical fidelity of a reduced closure, rather than parameter identification.